airrakeshkumarsharma/cricket-live-score/README.md

 4. Go to the "routes" and give your data base address in the line number 5
 5. And start the server by typing " npm start "
 6. open the browser and type " localhost:3000 " (for user side)
-7. similarly type in brouser with new tab " localhost:3000/admin " (for admin)
+7. similarly type in browser with new tab " localhost:3000/admin " (for admin)